Chris Hoy: Hoy Bikes

-Personal life
+Personal life and illness

 Hoy is married to Sarra Kemp, Lady Hoy, a lawyer from Edinburgh.
-They got married in 2010 at St Giles' Cathedral, Edinburgh.
-They have a son, Callum, and a daughter, Chloe.
+They were married in 2010 at St Giles' Cathedral, Edinburgh.
+They have two children, a son and a daughter.

 Hoy's autobiography was published in 2009.
 Hoy's first two children's fiction books, about a young cyclist called Flying Fergus, were published in 2016.
-In 2020, Hoy published another children's book titled 'Be Amazing'.
+In 2020, Hoy published another children's book titled Be Amazing.

 In April 2013, Hoy accepted the appointment of ambassador to the Royal Air Force Air Cadets and assumed the rank of Honorary Group Captain RAFVR(T).
 He has since relinquished this role.
 In 2013, Hoy was appointed as an ambassador for UNICEF UK, having been an International Inspiration ambassador for UNICEF since 2009.

-Hoy has been Ambassador for SAMH (Scottish Association for Mental Health) since 2009.
-In that time he has devoted many hours to raising awareness of and funds for the mental health cause.
+Hoy has been Ambassador for the Scottish Action for Mental Health since 2009.
+In that time he has devoted many hours to raising awareness of, and funds for, the mental health cause.

-In December 2016 and December 2017, Hoy supported the Scottish Social Enterprise Social Bite by sleeping out at their Sleep in the Park events to end homelessness in Scotland.
+In December 2016 and December 2017, Hoy supported the Scottish social enterprise Social Bite by sleeping out at their Sleep in the Park events to raise money for homeless people.

+Hoy is a supporter of Scotland rugby and has presented the match ball before selected games at Murrayfield Stadium.